 It stinks, and here are some symptoms that you may share the flywheel mind:

 - Does your mind endlessly loop on a worry?

 - Do you have trouble thinking one thought through to its completion without jumping to something new?

-- Are you quick to self judge as you remember things that you have missed or recognize an expectation you did not meet?
+- Are you quick to self-judgment as you remember things you have missed or recognize an expectation you did not meet?